 We generate revenue primarily from sales of subscriptions to access our cloud platform, together with related support services.
 We also generate an immaterial amount of revenue from professional and other services, which consist primarily of fees associated with mapping, implementation, network design and training.
 Our subscription pricing is primarily calculated on a per-user basis.
 We recognize subscription and support revenue ratably over the life of the contract, which is generally one to three years.
-As of July 31, 2022, we had expanded our operations to over 6,700 customers across major industries, with users in 185 countries.
-Government agencies and some of the largest enterprises in the world rely on us to support their digital transformation, including more than 600 of the Forbes Global 2000 as of July 31, 2022.
+As of July 31, 2023, we had expanded our operations to over 7,700 customers across major industries, with users in 185 countries.
+Government agencies and some of the largest enterprises in the world rely on us to support their digital transformation, including more than 640 of the Forbes Global 2000 as of July 31, 2023.

 We operate our business as one reportable segment.
 Our revenue has experienced significant growth in recent periods.
-For three months ended October 31, 2022 and 2021, our revenue was \$355.5 million and \$230.5 million, respectively.
+For the three months ended October 31, 2023 and 2022, our revenue was \$496.7 million and \$355.5 million, respectively.
 We have incurred net losses in all periods since our inception.
-For the three months ended October 31, 2022 and 2021, our net loss was \$68.2 million and \$90.8 million, respectively.
-We expect we will continue to incur net losses for the foreseeable future, as we continue to invest in our sales and marketing organization to take advantage of our market opportunity, to invest in research and development efforts to enhance the functionality of our cloud platform, to incur additional compliance and other related costs as we operate as a public company, and to address any legal matters and related accruals, as further described in Note 9, Commitments and Contingencies, of the condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.
+For the three months ended October 31, 2023 and 2022, our net loss was \$33.5 million and \$68.2 million, respectively.
+We expect we will continue to incur net losses for the foreseeable future, as we continue to invest in our sales and marketing organization to take advantage of our market opportunity, to invest in research and development efforts to enhance the functionality of our cloud platform, to incur additional compliance and other related costs as we operate as a public company, and to address any legal matters and related accruals, as further described in Note 10, Commitments and Contingencies, of the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.

-Impact of macroeconomic conditions and COVID-19
+Impact of macroeconomic conditions

-Recent changes in macroeconomic conditions such as high inflation and recessionary environments can cause uncertainty in our business.
-For the three months ended October 31, 2022, we experienced growth in total revenue but also saw increased scrutiny and a longer approval process for transactions, particularly larger deals.
-Macroeconomic conditions, including inflation and continued uncertainty regarding the current and future political and economic environment, may impact the future demand for subscriptions of our cloud platform.
+Recent changes in macroeconomic conditions such as high inflation and potential recessionary environments, and geopolitical factors, such as the Russia-Ukraine and Israel-Hamas crises, can cause uncertainty in our business.
+We continue to see customer scrutiny of and elongated approval processes for transactions, particularly larger deals, as potential new customers continue to scrutinize purchasing decisions and are requiring multiple approvals for large expenditures in response to the challenging economic environment.
+These macroeconomic conditions may impact the future demand for subscriptions of our cloud platform.